Buddhism originated in India and was founded by Gautam

 sufferings that includes Right Beliefs, Desires, Thoughts, Life, Action,

 Efforts, Behavior and Meditation.
+Buddhism emphasizes on

 Non-violence and shunned animal sacrifice and non-vegetarianism.